john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     -500000
     >>> sum_odd_even(10000000)  # took so long I gave up and quit

 We could write the above function much smarter, but let's ignore that for now.
 The important thing is that when I did the final `sum_odd_even(10000000)` it took over 10 seconds and I got bored and gave up.
 Now, that is partly because we are adding 10 million numbers, but part of the problem is that when I saw `range(10000000)` I am creating a 10-million item list.
 This takes ~10MB of memory.
 Imagine if the list was 10 billion.
-You'd run out of RAM!
+You'd (probably) run out of memory.

 Wouldn't it be nice if we could save all that memory and make this (stupid) loop faster?
-Well, it turns out you can, by using `xrange` instead of `range`:
+Well, it turns out you can, by using `xrange` instead of `range` (Python 2.x):

     def sum_odd_even(N):
         total = 0